TRAVEL HAPPY AND HEALTHY

 That being said, the Center for Disease Control and Prevention (CDC) advises that travelers should be up-to-date on routine vaccinations.

-Other advisable inoculations include: hepatitis A and B, typhoid, rabies.
+Other advisable inoculations the CDC recommends include: hepatitis A and B, typhoid, rabies.

 FOOD AND WATER

 It’s always good to take precautions about what you eat and drink when traveling to Cuba.
-To avoid parasites, avoid drinking tap water and instead drink bottled water or check if the offered water has been boiled.
+To avoid parasites, avoid drinking tap water and instead drink bottled water or bring a filter such as a LifeStraw or similar.
 As for food, food purchased on the street presents the highest risk as no authorized regulatory organization ensures proper hygiene.

 With Cuba’s strong summer sun and high humidity, sun and heat exposure along with dehydration can present health risks.
 Use sunscreen, drink lots of water, and limit sun exposure when you can.